Evan-Tyo/Blog/content/documents/hugo/hugo-deployment/index.md

 - Created the Hugo workflow file for GitHub
 - Pushed the new file and changes
 - Navigated to the Hugo static site

-Thank you for following along and I hope this document was helpful.

 ---